 #2) Set A Time Limit

-Now that you know which task you are creating your routine for, let’s discussing timing.
+Now that you know which task you are creating your routine for, let’s discuss timing.
 First, consider your goals with the task at hand.
 Would your goals best be served by a routine before you begin your task or after you begin your task?
-Next, decide how much time you would like your routine to take.
+Next, decide how much time you'd like your routine to take.
 Two to five minutes?
 Ten minutes?
 Thirty minutes?
-You get to choose!
-Keep in mind some of the elements you may want to add to your routine when you decide how long you would like your routine to take.
+You get to choose.
+Keep in mind the elements you'd like to add to your routine when you decide how long you'd like your routine to take.

 #3) Add Your Steps

-It’s time to tap into your creativity.
-Think of things that you may already do to support you in accomplishing the task you’ve selected.
+It’s time to tap into your creativity!
+Think of things that you already do to support yourself in accomplishing the task you’ve selected.
 Think of steps to take that inspire you, provide clarity, eliminate distractions, make you feel ready, and connect you with your intention.
 Be clear.
 Be inspirational.
 Be intentional.

 #4) Keep It Simple

 Nobody wants to add unnecessary complexity to their life.
 Make your routine easy and fun to do by keeping it simple!
 Only have three to four steps in your routine.
-Generally, humans are only successful at remember three to four things so make sure your productivity routine is easy to remember.
+Generally, we are only successful at remember three to four things.
+Thus, make sure your productivity routine is easy to remember.
 If you can eliminate a step to your product routine, do!
-When you are tired, you will take the path of least resistance.
+When you are tired, you'll take the path of least resistance.
 Make sure each step in your routine has a purpose or benefit that inspires you to act, otherwise you won’t do it.
 The best productivity routines are simple, sometimes so simple that they seem stupid.